MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-sla-force-recalculation.md

   - intro-internal
 ---

-# Enable force recalculation
+# Enable force recalculation of SLA KPIs

 ## Introduction

-This feature provides the flexibility to force cancel the active **In Progress** or **Nearing Non compliance** SLA KPI instances and create new SLA KPI instances by explicitly calling the custom action **msdyn_ManageSLAInstances**.
+This feature provides the flexibility to force cancel the active **In Progress** or **Nearing Non compliance** service-level agreements (SLAs) key performance indicators (KPIs) instances and create new SLA KPIs by explicitly calling the custom action **msdyn_ManageSLAInstances**.

-To allow the force cancelling of instances and recreating new ones, we have added a new parameter **Recalculate** to the custom action.
+To allow the force cancellation of instances and recreation of new ones, a new parameter **Recalculate** has been added to the custom action.
 This is an optional parameter.
-By default, we use the integer value 0, but if you want to force create the instances, then you must set the the integer value as 1.
+By default, the integer value 0 is used, but if you want to force create the instances, then you must set the the integer value as 1.
 This doesn't affect the KPI instances which are in **Paused**, **Cancelled**, **Succeeded** or **Non-compliant** statuses.

 ## Enable force recalculation of SLAs